adammanleykelly/ConsumerDesign/README.md

-# ConsumerDesign
+# eWallet - RFID/NFC wallet application
-Design for consumer implementation of application
+Part of a Final year project on RFID security